chiaraanni/Google-Cloud-Platform/README.md

-# Google-Cloud-Platform
-Hackaton in collaboration with Unimi
+# Deploy with Cloud Run